Security incidents involving Barack Obama: Plot by terrorist group formed within U.S. Army

-Threats made by Denver man
+Threats made by Denver area man

-In October 2012 Mitchell Kusick was arrested by the U.S. Secret Service at his parents' suburban Denver home after his mental health therapist told police that Kusick wanted to kill the president and had been trying to keep track of his visits to the Denver area.
+In October 2012, Mitchell Kusick was arrested by the U.S. Secret Service at his parents' suburban Denver home near Aspen after his mental health therapist told police that Kusick wanted to kill the president and had been trying to keep track of his visits to the Denver area.
 Assistant U.S. Attorney Richard Hosley stated that the Secret Service arrested him because "they were concerned for the community's safety".
 "It's clear to the court that the defendant has a severe mental illness," U.S. District Court Magistrate Judge Kristin Mix said in denying a request from Kusick's attorney to allow him to be released on bond.
 Kusick had been diagnosed as having bipolar disorder and Judge Mix said he posed a "risk to the community."
-In August 2013 Kusick pleaded guilty and was sentenced for the threats.
+In August 2013, Kusick pleaded guilty and was sentenced for the threats.
 After nine months in federal prison he was released, his release agreement including three years of supervision and comprehensive mental health treatment.
 He was also required to live with his parents, both of whom were psychotherapists.

 2013

 Death ray plot

-In June 2013 two men from upstate New York were arrested after building a "death ray" x-ray device and plotting to use it against Muslims and other perceived enemies of the US and Israel, including Obama.
+In June 2013, two men from upstate New York were arrested after building a "death ray" x-ray device and plotting to use it against Muslims and other perceived enemies of the US and Israel, including Obama.
 The men, Glenn Scott Crawford and Eric J. Feight, were arrested by the FBI after a 15-month operation involving FBI agents posing as co-conspirators.
 A court affidavit described the device as "a mobile, remotely operated, radiation-emitting device capable of killing human targets silently and from a distance with lethal doses of radiation."

 Crawford, affiliated with the Ku Klux Klan, allegedly had contacted an Albany synagogue and a Jewish organization and asked for their assistance with technology that could be used against Israel's enemies.
 Crawford also plotted to kill President Obama with the device.
 The undercover agents rendered the weapon inoperable to eliminate potential danger to the public.
 Crawford and Feight were charged with "conspiracy to provide material support to terrorists".
 In 2015 Crawford was convicted and on December 19, 2016, he was sentenced to 30 years in federal prison.
+Feight pleaded guilty and was sentenced to 8 years and one month in prison.